-- Be technology neutral, based on the level of GHG emissions generated by each technology and not on other factors. - Avoid annual incremental increases in clean electricity goals to minimize the cost of compliance.
+- Be technology neutral, based on the level of GHG emissions generated by each technology and not on other factors. - Set multiannual incremental increases in clean electricity goals to minimize the cost of compliance.
 Retiring, retrofitting, or retooling large fossil fuel-fired power plants will significantly reduce emissions.
-This clean energy transition will not occur in small, annual increments for individual utilities, but rather will happen in large blocks with no emission reductions in some years and significant reductions in others due to the retirement of existing fossil fuel-fired resources and/or the addition of zero-emitting resources. - Include safety valves for reliability, affordability, and technology administered primarily by the Department of Energy (DOE) in consultation with the Environmental Protection Agency (EPA) and other federal agencies: - A reliability safety valve is needed to ensure that as electric utilities increase their percentage of clean electricity resources, grid reliability is not compromised.
+This transition will not occur in small, annual increments, but rather will happen in large blocks with no emission reductions in some years and significant reductions in others. - Include safety valves for reliability, affordability, and technology administered primarily by the Department of Energy (DOE) in consultation with the Environmental Protection Agency (EPA) and other federal agencies: - A reliability safety valve is needed to ensure that as electric utilities increase their percentage of clean electricity resources, grid reliability is not compromised.
 Reliable and affordable electricity is essential to the nation's economic and national security, as well as vital to the health and safety of all Americans. - States and regional transmission organizations/independent system operators (RTOs) should have an important role in assessing the reliability impacts of increasing reliance on intermittent resources.
-The Federal Energy Regulatory Commission, North American Electric Reliability Corporation, DOE, and other federal entities should be obligated under a federal CES to ensure continued reliability. - A mechanism is needed that would temporarily pause a compliance obligation if retail electricity rates (including the cost of generation, transmission, and delivery to retail customers) go above the cost of inflation due to incremental costs specific to CES compliance.
+The Federal Energy Regulatory Commission, North American Electric Reliability Corporation, DOE, and other federal entities should be obligated under a federal CES to ensure continued reliability. - A cap on rate increases is needed that would temporarily pause a compliance obligation if retail electricity rates (including the cost of generation, transmission, and delivery to retail customers) go above the cost of inflation due to incremental costs specific to CES compliance.
 This would help prevent significant rate increases for customers, especially for economically disadvantaged individuals and families. - It should be designed in a manner that ensures electric utilities that need a cost cap can use it to contain costs and protect electric customers. - It must also consider that electric utilities in many states are subject to state clean energy requirements, some of which are additional to, and not overlapping with, the requirements of a federal CES.
 As such, a federal CES should seek to mitigate this redundancy by giving electric utilities credit for state compliance, or otherwise providing alternative compliance mechanisms that incorporate state (or local) mandates.